Connect with us

 Eindhoven University of Technology developed a concept for what it called the ‘world’s first 3D-printed houses that people can live inside’.

-The first of the proposed 3D printed homes – a three-bedroom bungalow that looks like something you would find on the outer space – was expected to be ready in 2019, with four multi-level homes planned to follow later on the site in Meerhoven, west of the Dutch city of Eindhoven.
+The first of these proposed 3D-printed homes – a three-bedroom bungalow that looks like something you would find in outer space—was completed in 2021, in Meerhoven, west of the Dutch city of Eindhoven.

 Project Milestone in Eindhoven, Netherlands.